flairNLP/flair/resources/docs/TUTORIAL_BASICS.md

 ## Reading Files for Text Classification Tasks

-We provide a helper method to read files that contain data for text classification tasks into a list of `Sentence` objects.
-A file containing data for a text classification task should have the following format:
+We also provide a helper method to read files that contain data for text classification tasks.
+Such files should have the following format:
 ```text
 __label__<label_1> <text>
 __label__<label_1> __label__<label_2> <text>
 ```
-Each line contains a document.
-A document can have one or multiple labels that are defined at the beginning of the line starting with the prefix `__label__`.
+Each line contains a textual document.
+A document can have one or multiple labels that are defined at the beginning of the line starting with the prefix
-One line is converted to a `Sentence`.
-(The `Sentence` object can actually consist of multiple sentences.)
-The labels are assigned to the `Sentence`.
+`__label__`.

-To read a file containing text classification data simply point the `NLPTaskDataFetcher` to the file containing the sentences.
-It will read the sentences into a list of `Sentence`.
+To read such data, simply use the `NLPTaskDataFetcher` which converts each line to a `Sentence` object and assigns the labels.
+It returns a list of `Sentence`.

 ```python
 from flair.data_fetcher import NLPTaskDataFetcher